Sunday, 1 June 2014

 ---------------------------------------------------------------------------------------------------------------------

-Near the Sheranwala Bagh, just across the GT road a big gurdwara building is also seen.
-I was told that now it is occupied by dozens of refugee families and due to shortage of time could not explore it properly.
+Near the Sheranwala Bagh, just across the GT road, a big gurdwara building is also seen.
+I was told that now it is occupied by dozens of refugee families and due to a shortage of time, I could not explore it properly.

 A Sikh gurdwara complex.
 (16.03.2011)

-While writing this blog, I am thinking that with a little effort, Gujranwala city can be turned into a major tourist destination for the Sikhs from all around the world.
-Besides the above mentioned landmarks, there is a big haveli in the old city and also a beautiful rest house of Ranjit Singh.
-If we could preserve these buildings and advertise them properly, we can bring thousands of tourists every month.
-I am sure Sikhs themselves will be happy to contribute in this regard.
-Though Dilli is far away, but Amritsar is just 120 kms away!
+While writing this blog, I keep thinking that with a little effort, Gujranwala city could be turned into a major tourist destination for Sikhs from all around the world.
+Besides the landmarks mentioned above, there is a large haveli in the old city and also a beautiful rest house of Ranjit Singh.
+If we preserve these buildings and promote them properly, we can attract a large number of tourists.

 Tariq Amir